obedtandadjaja/knowledge-base/databases/relational/postgresql.md

 A database is a subdirectory under the base subdirectory; and the database directory names are identical to the respective OIDs.

 ### Layout of Files Associated with Tables and Indexes
 Each table or index whose size is less than 1GB is a single file stored under the dtabase directory it belongs to.
 These files are managed by the variable, `relfilenode`.
-The relfilenode values of tables and indexes typically math its respective OIDs.
+The relfilenode values of tables and indexes typically match its respective OIDs.

 The `relfilenode` values are changed by some commands (TRUNCATE, REINDEX, CLUSTER).